 This condition occurs in the early morning when certain hormones, such as epinephrine, glucagon, and cortisol, cause the liver to release glucose into the blood.

-Not all high blood sugar levels in the morning are the result of the dawn phenomenon, however.
-They can also occur as a result of eating sugary or high-carbohydrate snacks before bed, taking an incorrect dose of medication, or not taking enough insulin.
+However, not all cases of high blood sugar levels in the morning are the result of the dawn phenomenon.
+Hyperglycemia can also occur as a result of:

-Waking up during the night and testing blood sugar can be an effective way to determine whether these peaks are a result of the dawn phenomenon or down to other causes.
+Waking up during the night and testing blood sugar can be an effective way to determine whether these peaks are a result of the dawn phenomenon or due to other causes.

 The complications of diabetes are often the effects of prolonged hyperglycemia.